jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-02.md

-+++
-title= "The Ways of making a living" description= "Man, by nature, needs something to feed him and to provide for him in all the conditions and stages of his life from the time of his (early) growth to his maturity and on to his old age" image= "/covers/muq.jpg" date= 2022-01-31 linkb= "/research/ibn-khaldun/muqaddimah/chapter-4/part-20" linkbtext= "Part 1" linkf= "/research/ibn-khaldun/muqaddimah/chapter-5/part-04" linkftext= "Part 4" heading= "Part 1" tags = "Profits" aliases= [ "/research/ibn-khaldun/muqaddimah/chapter-5/part-2" ] icon = "/icons/ibn.jpg"
-+++
+---
+title: "The Ways of making a living"
+description: "Livelihood (making a living) means the desire for sustenance and the effort to obtain it.
+'Livelihood' (ma'ash) is a maf'al formation from 'aysh' (life)."
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 2"
+date: 2022-01-28
+---

 Livelihood (making a living) means the desire for sustenance and the effort to obtain it.
-"Livelihood" (ma'ash) is a maf'al formation from `aysh "life."
+"Livelihood" (ma'ash) is a maf'al formation from 'aysh' or 'life'.

 The idea is that 'aysh "life" is obtained only through the things that go into making a living, and they are therefore considered, with some exaggeration, "the place of life."
 14